Operator (mathematics): Geometry

 In geometry, additional structures on vector spaces are sometimes studied.
 Operators that map such vector spaces to themselves bijectively are very useful in these studies, they naturally form groups by composition.

 For example, bijective operators preserving the structure of a vector space are precisely the invertible linear operators.
 They form the general linear group under composition.
-They do not form a vector space under the addition of operators, e.g. both id and −id are invertible (bijective), but their sum, 0, is not.
+However, they do not form a vector space under operator addition; since, for example, both the identity and −identity are invertible (bijective), but their sum, 0, is not.

 Operators preserving the Euclidean metric on such a space form the isometry group, and those that fix the origin form a subgroup known as the orthogonal group.
 Operators in the orthogonal group that also preserve the orientation of vector tuples form the special orthogonal group, or the group of rotations.